New Right (Denmark): Boje as chairman

-Besides the election of Boje, the party conference on 7 February 2023 among six aspiring candidates elected local councillor Henriette Ergemann as new political deputy leader by 204 out of the 317 delegates' votes, succeeding Seier who had announced his resignation in January.
-After 13 days, however, Ergemann resigned following criticism of a number of controversial statements by her about COVID-19 vaccines and political opponents.
+Besides the election of Boje, the party conference on 7 February 2023 elected local councillor Henriette Ergemann as new political deputy leader by 204 out of the 317 delegates' votes, succeeding Seier who had announced his resignation in January.
+Ergemann had defeated six other candidates.
+However, after 13 days in the post, Ergemann resigned following criticism of a number of controversial statements by her about COVID-19 vaccines and political opponents.
 Ergemann left the party on 6 March, rejoining it in February 2024.

 Some commentators predicted that the election of Boje would move the party towards a less pragmatic, less national conservative and more liberal and protest party-like position, though Boje himself stated that he would continue the political line of Vermund.
-However, only 31 days after his election, it was on 10 March announced that the national had, the evening prior, unanimously chosen to dismiss Boje as party leader and expel him from the party due to disputes over remuneration and campaign finances.
+However, on 10 March, only 31 days after his election, the party announced that the national executive had unanimously chosen to dismiss Boje as party leader and expel him from the party due to disputes over remuneration and campaign finances.
+The decision had been taken the evening of 9 March.
 Boje continued in the Folketing as an independent.
 As a concomitant of Boje's exit, the party was set to lose 3.5 million Danish kroner of its public funds, with effect after 12 months.

 After Boje

-Following the expulsion, Vermund conveyed her willingness to once again take over as party leader and to run in the next general election.
+Following the expulsion of Boje, Vermund conveyed her willingness to once again take over as party leader and to run in the next general election.
 From then until October, the party was formally led by collectively by its national executive headed by acting chairman Jesper Hammer, with Vermund as front figure and de facto chairman.
 In the first week after Boje's dismissal some 500 members left, amounting to around 2,000 defections in total since the 2022 generation election.
 From the local election in November 2021 until March 2023, the party lost 22 out of 64 municipal council members, including all in the four biggest Danish cities (Copenhagen, Aarhus, Aalborg, Odense).

 In April, Seier called in sick with stress, effectively reducing Nye Borgerlige's number of active parliamentarians to two.
 (Note: In order to avoid his substitute Henriette Ergemann who had left the party from entering the Folketing, Seier decided, in accordance with law, to abstain from officially calling himself in sick and instead simply stopped attending work.)
-On 10 May, Vermund announced a more pragmatic strategy for the party, which included no linger insisting on its three main immigration policy demands as non-negotiable.
+On 10 May, Vermund announced a more pragmatic strategy for the party, which included no longer insisting on its three main immigration policy demands as non-negotiable.
 According to Vermund, insisting on having these demands fulfilled as a prerequisite for supporting a right-wing government would not make sense given the parliamentary situation.
 On 13 October, Martin Henriksen, a former Danish People's Party MF who had joined Nye Borgerlige in June, was appointed its leading candidate for the 2024 European Parliament election.
 (Note: However, the party would ultimately not compete in that election.)